 9. Repeat Purchase Rate

 RFM denotes three concepts: recency, frequency, and monetary.
-These are, respectively, how recently did the consumer make a purchase, how often do they purchase and how much do they spend.
+These are, respectively, how recently the consumer purchases, how often they purchase, and how much they spend.
 RFM represents another way to calculate customer value.

 Understanding the Metrics of Success